Baby Stiffens Legs When Changing Diaper | Any Reason for Concern?

 • Situations where they are frustrated about something (diaper changes, being put in the car seat, etc.).

-• Excitement or to yield a reaction from others.
+• Excitement or to gain a reaction from others.

 Baby Stiffens Body and Cries

-A newborn infant will often cry because they are experiencing mild pain.
-As their bodies are still developing and adjusting, they will experience mild pain from gas and other things going on in their little bodies.
+A newborn infant will often cry because they are experiencing mild pain from something like gas or being held in an awkward position.

 Baby Stiffens Body When Picked Up